 Patients tell us how they have left hospital with little idea of their condition, and little understanding of their medication.
 You may still be feeling unwell and find it difficult to concentrate and take things in or feel you are not ready to take on more than the basic details.
-Our patient community found getting the answers to the following questions before you leave hospital helpful in order to take the positive steps forward to live well with heart failure.
-We suggest asking the following questions.
+Our patient community found getting the answers to the following questions before you leave hospital helpful in order to take the positive steps forward to live well with Heart Failure.
+We suggest asking the following questions:

-- Before you leave hospital, ask if you can have a member of your family or your carer with you when they explain to you what will happen once you are discharged, two heads are better than one! - Before you get discharged, ensure you know who your heart failure team are. - Don't feel too daunted by the number of tablets you may be discharged on, a member of the nursing staff should explain to you what they are, what role they play and what the side effects are.
-Question anything you don't understand and use this tool kit to fill in any gaps. - Ask how your GP will know about the medication you have been prescribed or if there are any changes to your medication. - Ask how you will get a repeat prescription of the drugs you have been discharged on. - Ensure that you know if any of the medication is to be taken for a short or indefinite period.
-This is most important for Diuretics due to the potential dosage frequency. - Make sure you know what your follow-up appointments are and any blood tests you may need and when and where to have them done - Find out a contact number in case you have any difficulties. - If they have not been informed, then do let your heart failure team know that you have been in hospital and are about to be discharged and remember it is important to tell them if your heart failure medication have changed or even been stopped by anybody else other than a heart failure specialist. - If you have been taking regular medicines before admission always ask to be provided the contact details of your Community Pharmacist and ask the ward to send them a copy of changes to your medicines.
+- Before you leave hospital, ask if you can have a member of your family or your carer with you when they explain to you what will happen once you are discharged, two heads are better than one! - Before you get discharged, ensure you know who your Heart Failure team are. - Don't feel too daunted by the number of tablets you may be discharged on, a member of the nursing staff should explain to you what they are, what role they play and what the side effects are.
+Question anything you don't understand and use this toolkit to fill in any gaps. - Ask how your GP will know about the medication you have been prescribed or if there are any changes to your medication. - Ask how you will get a repeat prescription of the drugs you have been discharged on. - Ensure that you know if any of the medication is to be taken for a short or indefinite period.
+This is most important for Diuretics due to the potential dosage frequency. - Make sure you know what your follow-up appointments are and any blood tests you may need and when and where to have them done. - Find out a contact number in case you have any difficulties. - If they have not been informed, then do let your Heart Failure team know that you have been in hospital and are about to be discharged and remember it is important to tell them if your Heart Failure medication has changed or even been stopped by anybody else other than a Heart Failure specialist. - If you have been taking regular medicines before admission, always ask to be provided the contact details of your Community Pharmacist and ask the ward to send them a copy of changes to your medicines.

-What to do if you are generally unwell
+What to do if You Are Generally Unwell

 Everyone experiences the occasional cough, cold or upset stomach.
-However, for heart failure patients getting such everyday illnesses can make throwing off these conditions much harder and can even make their symptoms of heart failure feel worse.
+However, for Heart Failure patients getting such everyday illnesses can make throwing off these conditions much harder and can even make their symptoms of Heart Failure feel worse.
 Your local Pharmacist is an invaluable resource to advise you on what you can take and what to avoid to ease your symptoms.
-Acting early can prevent complications, therefore do consult your heart failure team if you feel your heart failure symptoms are deteriorating.
-Ask your heart failure team to give you a copy of our Symptom Checker to help monitor your symptoms.
-You can also download this in our patient academy section on our website.
+Acting early can prevent complications, therefore do consult your Heart Failure team if you feel your Heart Failure symptoms are deteriorating.
+Ask your Heart Failure team to give you a copy of our Symptom Checker to help monitor your symptoms.
+You can also download this in our Patient Academy section on our website.

 Always follow the guidance on any tablets you purchase over the counter and read the enclosed patient information.
-The list below is advice only and does not supersede information from your heart failure team.
+The list below is advice only and does not supersede information from your Heart Failure team.
 Seek advice from your local Pharmacist before purchasing any over the counter medication, herbal medicines or supplements.
-Bring to their attention the medication you are taking for heart failure.
+Bring to their attention the medication you are taking for Heart Failure.

-Coughs and colds, infections and general pain relief
+Coughs, colds, infections and general pain relief